 - Prioritising new events that accommodate athletes within the sport’s existing quota allocation;

-- New events only if there are existing venues.
+- New events only if there are existing or temporary venues.

 The exceptional situation caused by the COVID-19 pandemic led the IOC Executive Board to commit to further reducing the cost and complexity of hosting the Olympic Games.
 This underlined the importance of avoiding the growth of the Olympic programme in the current landscape, as part of the wider approach to Games optimisation and making the Games fit for a post-coronavirus world.